Nanou05/FrenchEnergyConsumption/README.md

 - Line plot of gas consumption by region over time
 - Heatmap of consumption by region and year
 - Bar plot of average growth rates by region
+- An interactive map of energy consumption for 2019
+- An interactive map of energy consumption for 2020
+- Scatter plot of region consumption vs average neighbor consumption
+- Time series plots for each region's consumption

+  ## Spatial Relationship Analysis

+The scatter plot of "Region Consumption vs Average Neighbor Consumption" reveals:
+- Strong positive correlation between a region's consumption and its neighbors'
+- Distinct clustering of regions based on consumption patterns
+- Presence of outliers with high consumption
+- Concentration of regions in lower consumption ranges
+- Potential regional effects on consumption patterns

+This analysis suggests that energy consumption tends to be similar among neighboring regions, possibly due to shared geographical, economic, or climatic factors.

 ## Contributing